Co-opted member of Court Appointments

 The main purpose of the role of the Court Member is to assist Court in performing its statutory functions.

-Co-opted Court Members are neither employees nor students of the University, and are appointed by the Court itself - forming a majority of members on Court.
+Co-opted Court Members are neither employees nor students of the University, and are appointed by the Court itself - A majority of members on Court are external.
 Once appointed, all members are charity trustees as the University is a registered educational charitable body.

 As a founding member of the Russell Group, Glasgow is one of the UK's leading research universities.
-It has a strong and growing international profile with over 9,000 employees and an annual turnover of £928M, having a powerful impact on the Scottish economy.
-The succesful candidate will be contributing to the University’s development at an exciting time following the publication of our new Strategic Plan and major redevelopment plans for the campus.
+It has a strong and growing international profile with over 9,000 employees and an annual turnover of over £1bn, having a powerful impact on the Scottish economy.
+The successful candidate will be contributing to the University’s development at an exciting time following the publication of our new Strategic Plan and major redevelopment plans for the campus.

 The Co-opted Court Member duties and responsibilities are: